 Vernon’s densely populated, industrial business community makes excellent networking opportunities through the Vernon Chamber.
 Our Chamber holds unique events for niche and general industries that allow professionals to interact, exchange ideas and get referrals that will add value to their business.
 Member companies that participate through Chamber events maximize visibility and gain presence among professionals in the Vernon business community.
 Some examples includes:

-- Quarterly mixers, open houses, grand openings
+- MIxers, open houses, grand openings

 - Business-focused seminars and workshops with networking sessions